 But UAVs, like most other robots designed by and for large enterprises, are focused on accomplishing enterprise driven missions.
 Robots designed and built for individual consumers are also arising and these will likely provide tremendous value not only for individuals but for enterprises.

 For example, a great deal of robot research in Japan is focused on finding ways to help care for its aging population.
 Models are for sale now that are designed to keep elderly people entertained, stimulated and interacting with their environment.
 New designs are being fielded with advanced senses of smell and other sensors designed to evaluate a human’s health.
 Other robots in Japan can feed by spoon or assist the elderly in moving around.
 During a trip to Japan this summer I noticed more use of robotic contraptions/devices in places like parking lots and toll booths, but also robotic traffic control.
 Several Japanese companies are selling versions of robots for security, including one that looks a lot like RoboCop.

 If I’ve gotten your curiosity up, Wikipedia has a good overview of the state of robotics.
 That entry is well worth a review by any enterprise IT professional, because the coming rise of robots is going to have a huge impact on our future requirements.

-For example, enterprises everywhere will need IT systems that can handle increases in sensor data from robots.
+For example, enterprises everywhere will need IT systems that can handle increases in sensor data from robots (yes robots are coming, but so is Big Data!).
 And most enterprises will need new tools to help plan the optimal use and placement of robotic sensors and other robots.
 And most enterprises will need help desks staffed with people who know how to troubleshoot robots (or maybe robots can staff the help desk?).
 Enterprises that work with sensitive data will need to establish policies on which robots will be allowed into their spaces since every one can collect information.

 And then there is robot repair.